See & Do

 There's space for the whole family to have fun in Jeddah's green spaces.
 Leo Rivas/Unsplash

-Like other global cities that have been around for a long time and developed during the years when public space wasn’t exactly a priority for urban planners – if, indeed, urban planners were involved at all – Jeddah is not known for its parks.
+Like other global cities that have been around for a long time and developed during the years when public space wasn’t exactly a priority for urban planners – if, indeed, urban planners were involved at all – Jeddah doesn't exactly have a wealth of huge, green spaces like its inland neighbour, Riyadh.

 1. Al Rawdah Park

-Situated in the Al Rawdah district just north of the Tahlia Mall, Al Rawdah Park is aimed squarely at families with young children, encompassing various play areas as well as bike trails and ball games.
-It isn’t a big park and gets busy on the weekends, but if you’re in north Jeddah, it is one of the neighborhood's only green spaces.
+Situated in the Al Rawdah district just north of the Tahlia Mall, Al Rawdah Park is aimed squarely at families with young children, with various play areas, bike trails and ball games.
+It isn’t a big park and gets busy on the weekends, but if you’re in north Jeddah, it is one of the neighbourhood's only green spaces.

 2. Prince Majid Park

 Another public park in north Jeddah is Prince Majid Park, just north of Jeddah University and south of Ar Rabwah.
-This park is also free and includes a water park for kids, picnic areas and fast food outlets.
-It has been designated as one of the zones for Jeddah Season this year and will have more entertainment and events than usual for the whole family.
-There’s a big focus on kid-friendly spaces and the huge water fountain routinely has shows with the water dancing to music and drenched with colours.
+This park is also free and features a water park for kids, picnic areas, and fast-food outlets.
+It's often used as a zone for Jeddah Season and features more entertainment and events than usual for the whole family.
+There’s a strong focus on kid-friendly spaces, and the huge water fountain regularly hosts shows where the water dances to music and is drenched with colours.

 3. Middle Corniche Park